Skip to content

 }

-• Check whether the primary key is specified.
-If not, operations like selectById will fail.
-Use the @TableId annotation to mark the primary key.
-Note that the @TableId annotation can be omitted, but the primary key must be named id (case-insensitive).
+• Check if you’ve specified a primary key.
+If not specified, selectById and related ID operations will fail.
+Use the @TableId annotation to mark your table’s primary key.
+Note: While the @TableId annotation can be omitted, your primary key column must be named ‘id’ (case-insensitive).

-• Do not use the native SqlSessionFactory; instead, use MybatisSqlSessionFactory.
+• Do not use the native SqlSessionFactory; use MybatisSqlSessionFactory instead.

-• Check if a custom SqlInjector is implemented and whether the getMethodList() method is overridden.
-Ensure that the required methods are injected in this method (refer to DefaultSqlInjector for guidance).
+• Check if you’ve customized SqlInjector and overridden the getMethodList() method.
+Ensure this method injects all the methods you need (refer to DefaultSqlInjector for guidance).

-• By default, IDEA’s build process may prevent mapper files from being compiled into the corresponding resources folder.
-Verify whether the XML files exist in the relevant resource folders after building.
+• IDEA’s default build process might prevent mapper XML files from being compiled to the corresponding resources folder.
+Check if the XML files exist in the relevant resources folders after building.
 If not, adjust IDEA’s build settings.
-It is recommended to use Maven or Gradle for building.
+We recommend using Maven or Gradle for building instead.

-Issue Description: Refers to custom SQL defined in XML files that cannot be invoked.
-This feature, like MyBatis, requires configuring the XML scanning path:
+Problem Description: This refers to custom SQL defined in XML files that cannot be invoked.
+This feature, like MyBatis, requires configuring the XML scan path:

 <bean id="sqlSessionFactory" class="com.baomidou.mybatisplus.extension.spring.MybatisSqlSessionFactoryBean">